-- Recolour: An alternative recolour of existing Maxis content, or custom content made by other creators.
-Again you need to make sure you have the correct mesh when downloading a recolour.
+- Recolor: An alternative recolor of existing Maxis content or custom content made by other creators.
+Again you need to make sure you have the correct mesh when downloading a recolor.

-- Default replacement: custom content that replaces an existing Maxis made item or colour swatch in the game.
-You may use this if you want to override things like clothing or furniture colours without adding additional swatches to your game.
+- Default replacement: custom content that replaces an existing Maxis-made item or color swatch in the game.
+You may use this if you want to override things like clothing or furniture colors without adding additional swatches to your game.

-- Non-Default: custom content that adds an additional item or colour swatch to the game rather than overriding existing items.
+- Non-Default: custom content that adds an additional item or color swatch to the game rather than overriding existing items.

 - Alpha CC: custom content that is highly detailed and is designed to look as photorealistic as possible.

 - Maxis Match CC: custom content that aims to match the art style of The Sims 4.